Last Updated: 2/22/23 | February 22nd, 2023

 The highlight here is the Kvalsund boat, an old Viking longship that dates to the 8th century.
 It was excavated in 1920.
 There’s also an original Halsnøy boat that dates back to somewhere between 390 and 535 CE.

 Haakon Sheteligs plass 15, +47 55 54 96 00, sjofartsmuseum.museumvest.no/english/.
 Open June-August: Monday-Friday 10am-4pm, Saturday-Sunday 11am-4pm.
 September-May: daily 11am-3pm.
 Admission is 150 NOK.
 You can take a guided tour of the museum in English during the summer.

 Bryggen is the old wharf and is home to over 60 narrow, brightly colored wooden boathouses.
 From the 14th through the 16th centuries, Bryggen was the main hub for the Hanseatic League, a powerful merchant guild from central and northern Europe.
 Fun fact: its office is the only original building that’s still standing (the rest have been rebuilt in the same style).

 Today, these buildings are used by various restaurants, tourist offices, and hotels.
 Though fires have ruined a lot of the original buildings, the area is still a beautiful place to wander.
-You can learn about the history of the wharf at the Bryggen Museum and the Hanseatic Museum.
+You can learn about the history of the wharf at the Bryggen Museum and the Hanseatic Museum (more on that below).

 5. Explore the Botanical Garden